 - Park Hyatt Tokyo: The ultimate 5-star luxury hotel in Shinjuku.
 If the swoon-worthy room views of Shinjuku (and even Mount Fuji) aren’t enough, spend the evening watching the sun dip below the skyline at The Peak Bar.
 Guests can relax with a massage or sauna at the on-site Club on the Park Spa or sweat out some yakitori at the fitness centre with floor-to-ceiling windows overlooking Shinjuku.

 Dreamy scenes of Tokyo at its most traditional unfold as you wander the streets around Asakusa.
-This area in Taito Ward is far removed from the buzz of central Tokyo.
-And that’s one of its biggest charms.
+This area in Taito Ward is far removed from the buzz of the central city.
+And that’s one of Asakusa’s biggest charms.

 Whereas the rest of Tokyo rose upwards, Asakusa managed to hold fast to its humble “shitamachi” (low-city) origins.
 Preserving the traditional wooden architecture and some of the best temples & shrines in Tokyo left the neighbourhood vertically-challenged, an enchanting feat in a mega-city known for its cloud-piercing skyline.

-Attractions in and around Asakusa: Senso-ji Temple, Kaminarimon, Tokyo Skytree, Asakusa Shrine, Nakamise Shopping Street, Shin-Nakamise Shopping Street, Kappabashi Shopping Street, Asahi Beer Tower
+Attractions in & around Asakusa: Senso-ji Temple, Kaminarimon, Tokyo Skytree, Asakusa Shrine, Nakamise Shopping Street, Shin-Nakamise Shopping Street, Kappabashi Shopping Street, Asahi Beer Tower

-Not only is Asakusa one of the most interesting neighbourhoods for sightseeing, it’s also one of the best places to stay in Tokyo for travellers.
-Prices for accommodations in Asakusa are a tad lower than more central districts like Shinjuku, Shibuya or Chiyoda.
+Not only is Asakusa one of the most interesting neighbourhoods for sightseeing, it’s also one of the best areas to stay in Tokyo for travellers.
+Prices for accommodations here are a tad lower than more central districts like Shinjuku, Shibuya or Chiyoda.

 - Khaosan World Asakusa: A colourful ryokan/hostel in a building that once housed one of Tokyo’s infamous “love” hotels.
-The funky double rooms (including a private bathroom) are an excellent value for Tokyo.
+The funky double rooms (including a private bathroom) provide excellent value for the area.

-- Red Planet Asakusa Tokyo: A stylish 3-star hotel less than a 5-minute walk from the heart of Asakusa and the Asakusa train station.
+- Red Planet Asakusa Tokyo: A stylish 3-star hotel less than a 5-minute walk from the heart of the neighbourhood and the train station.
 Rooms are cozy and clean, and among the best you’ll find at this price anywhere in the city.

-- The Gate Hotel Asakusa Kaminarimon by Hulic: The best upper-mid-range and luxury option in Asakusa.
+- The Gate Hotel Asakusa Kaminarimon by Hulic: The best upper-mid-range and luxury option in the district.
 Hotel is just a 2-minute walk from Kaminarimon.
-Their open-air terrace with stunning views of the Tokyo Skytree is perfect for a quiet evening in.
+Their open-air terrace with stunning views of the Tokyo Skytree is perfect for a quiet evening in during your stay here.

 Like Shinjuku, Shibuya sends your brain into overdrive trying to process all the stimuli.
-It’s everything you’d imagine from your Tokyo experience, that is as long as you didn’t predict any kind of serenity.
+It’s everything you’d imagine from your Tokyo experience, that is, as long as you didn’t predict any kind of serenity.
 (And who would?
-This is Tokyo we’re talking about!)
+This is the biggest city in Japan we’re talking about!)

-Even if you’re not shuffling against a river of pedestrians at rush hour through Shibuya Crossing, you’ll notice that Shibuya never stops buzzing.
-Shibuya’s one of the best places in Tokyo to eat, drink, and shop.
-The edgy fashion boutiques, both around Shibuya Station and in Harajuku District, have set the bar for Japanese style for as long as we can remember.
+Even if you’re not shuffling against a river of pedestrians at rush hour through Shibuya Crossing, you’ll notice that the Shibuya area never stops buzzing.
+Shibuya’s one of the best places to eat, drink, and shop in the city.
+The edgy fashion boutiques, both around Shibuya Station and in the Harajuku area, have set the bar for Japanese style for as long as we can remember.

 Escaping the chaos isn’t impossible either.
-Shibuya is home to Yoyogi Park and the Meiji Shrine, two of Tokyo’s most relaxing locales.
+Shibuya is home to Yoyogi Park and the Meiji Shrine, two of the city’s most relaxing locales.
 If the never-ceasing throng of people gets to be too much, a pleasant getaway is just a short walk away.

 Attractions in Shibuya: Yoyogi Park, Meiji Shrine, Shibuya Crossing, Shibuya 109, Nonbei Yokocho, Centre-Gai, Hachiko Statue

-- Wise Owl Hostels Shibuya: A brand new hostel and one of the only decent budget options in Shibuya.
+- Wise Owl Hostels Shibuya: A brand new hostel and one of the only decent budget options in the area.
 The heart of Shibuya near the station is just 15 minutes by foot.

 - Shibuya Hotel En: A modern hotel with one of best locations in Shibuya.
 Rooms are basic but well-kept and comfortable.
 Shopping at Shibuya 109 awaits in less than a 5-minute walk.

-With the Imperial Palace at its heart, Chiyoda is one of the most important wards in Japan and a great district to base yourself while in Tokyo.
-There’s plenty to like about staying in Chiyoda whether its strolling through the beautiful gardens of the Imperial Palace or relaxing at the greenery of Hibiya Park.
+With the Imperial Palace at its heart, Chiyoda is one of the most important wards in Japan and a great area to base yourself for your stay in Tokyo.
+There’s plenty to like about staying in Chiyoda whether its strolling through the beautiful gardens of the Imperial Palace or relaxing at the greenery (or cherry blossoms) of Hibiya Park.

 Chiyoda is also one of the best connected neighbourhoods in the city.
-On the eastern fringes on Chiyoda lies Tokyo Station, the city’s major transport hub where you can zip quickly around Tokyo or tackle some interesting Tokyo day trips with ease if you choose to stay a little longer.
+On the eastern fringes on the Chiyoda area lies Tokyo Station, the city’s major transport hub where you can zip quickly around the city or tackle some interesting day trips with ease if you choose to stay a little longer.

 Attractions in Chiyoda: Imperial Palace, Hibiya Park, Yasukuni Shrine, National Theatre of Japan, Akihabara, Kitanomaru Park, Kagurazaka, Iidabashi, Koishikawa Botancial Garden, Tokyo Dome City, Koishikawa Kōrakuen Garden, Ochanomizu, Nihombashi Takashimaya Shopping Center, Mitsubishi Ichigokan Museum, Jimbocho

-Considering that the Imperial Palace grounds take up so much space in the ward, there’s a surprisingly large selection of places to stay in Chiyoda.
-The inventory swings mostly into the mid-range and beyond in Tokyo’s accommodation spectrum, including some of the best luxury hotels in Tokyo and the best hotels near Tokyo Station.
+Considering that the Imperial Palace grounds take up so much space in the area, there’s a surprisingly large selection of accommodations in Chiyoda.
+The inventory swings mostly into the mid-range and beyond in the accommodation spectrum, including some of the city’s top luxury hotels and the best hotels near Tokyo Station.

-Some of Tokyo’s top places to visit including Ginza, Tsukiji Fish Market, and Akihabara are all within a reasonable walking distance.
-Here are a few of the best hotels in Chiyoda:
+Some of Tokyo’s top places to visit including Ginza, Tsukiji Fish Market, and Akihabara are all within a reasonable walking distance as are several museums for culture- and art-lovers.

 - HOTEL MYSTAYS Kanda: A cozy and modern 3-star hotel within a 5-minute walk of JR Kanda Station.
 All the rooms from economy to superior offer superb value for a relatively budget-friendly stay in Tokyo.

 - Hotel Grand Arc Hanzomon: A clean and contemporary hotel just steps away from the Imperial Palace.
-The rooms, some featuring fantastic views of the Imperial Palace, are excellent value for central Tokyo.
+The rooms, some featuring fantastic views of the palace grounds, are excellent value for central Tokyo.

 - The Tokyo Station Hotel: A unique luxury hotel located at Tokyo Station.
-The large rooms, decorated in classic European style, are in a league of their own in Tokyo.
+The large rooms, decorated in classic European style, are in a league of their own.
 Relax at the spa or workout at the fitness centre.
 Boutique shopping in Ginza is just 10 minutes away by foot.

 The small enclave of Akihabara straddles the Chiyoda and Taito wards.
 Akihabara’s claim to fame is as an electronic shopping heaven, and, increasingly, a centre of otaku culture in Tokyo.

-To experience Tokyo’s “weirdness,” there are few places better than Akihabara.
-Anime and manga characters cling to shop windows in Akihabara, making for a colourful daytime or evening walk.
+To experience Tokyo’s “weirdness,” there are few places better than the Akihabara area.
+Anime and manga characters cling to shop windows herea, making for a colourful daytime or evening walk.
 Akihabara’s recent notoriety comes at the hand of its “maid” cafés where you are served tea and snacks by Japanese women dressed up as French maids.
 Yep, that’s Akihabara for you.